Safety and security

 Severity rate of work-related accidents:

 It also enables testing of the emergency services response and their effective coordination in the event of an accident inside the Channel Tunnel.
 Eurotunnel and the Public Authorities organise each year such full-scale exercise called BINAT.
-The latest exercise was the 29th since the end of the construction of the Tunnel and the 23rd since the opening of the services in 1994.
+The latest exercise, which took place in January 2020, was the 30th since the end of the construction of the Tunnel and the 24th since the opening of the services in 1994.

 A comprehensive security plan